NeonTowel/icarus/README.md

 - Aspect ratio definitions and minimum dimensions
 - Model provider settings (CPU-only in MVP)

+### Configuration file discovery

+- `--config <path>` flag overrides other sources.
+- Falls back to `./config.toml`, then `~/.config/icarus/config.toml`.
+- When no file exists, the built-in defaults are used so the CLI still runs.

 ## Output Organization

 When using `--all-aspects`, crops are organized into subdirectories: